symfony/symfony-docs/book/part03.rst

 We have indeed moved most of the shared code into a central place, but it does not feel like a good abstraction, doesn't it?
-First, we still have the ``send()`` method in all pages, then our pages does not look like templates, and we are still not able to test this code properly.
+First, we still have the ``send()`` method in all pages, then our pages do not look like templates, and we are still not able to test this code properly.

 Moreover, adding a new page means that we need to create a new PHP script, which name is exposed to the end user via the URL